-Jason's perspective on Myofascial Movement - initiating movement along kinetic chains, or anatomy trains - is heavily influenced by the work of Tom Meyers, Jill Miller, Amy Matthews, Leslie Kaminoff, Sadie Nardini, Eric Franklin, Elizabeth Larkam, and Karin Gurtner.
+Jason's perspective on Myofascial Movement - initiating movement along kinetic chains, or anatomy trains - is heavily influenced and informed by the work of Tom Meyers, Jill Miller, Amy Matthews, Leslie Kaminoff, Sadie Nardini, Eric Franklin, Elizabeth Larkam, and Karin Gurtner.
 And this perspective is layered into the traditional asana and Classical Pilates classes as well.

-It goes beyond just using conditioning techniques to train functional movement within yoga.
+It goes beyond just using conditioning techniques to train "functional" movement within yoga and pilates.

-It's about diving under the surface and taking ownership of what we find beneath the surface.
+It's diving under the surface and taking ownership of what you find beneath the seen.

-It's about noticing and identifying patterns (both positive and challenign) in our behaviour.
+It's noticing and identifying patterns (both positive + challenging) in behaviour.

-It's about waking up to self-love and befriending the body you're in.
+It's waking up to self-love and befriending the skin you're in.